 Applying Techniques from Wargames to a Supply Chain Game

 SCM Globe is a serious supply chain game, and like wargames, it uses real world data, and it uses a map of the world as its game board.
 This is shown in the screenshots below.
 These screenshots show the model of an actual supply chain for a company that makes furniture in Indonesia and sells to customers around the world.
 This model is created by defining four types of supply chain entities (products, facilities, vehicles, and routes) and placing them on a map of the world.
-The entities are the game pieces in this game.
+The entities are the game pieces in this game, and the game board is a map.

-SCM Globe leverages Google Maps (or any other mapping application such as Apple Maps, OpenStreetMap, etc.) to create its game board.
+SCM Globe leverages a smart map like Google Maps (or other mapping applications such as Apple Maps, Baidu Maps, OpenStreetMap, etc.) to create its game board.
 Players are able to zoom in and out and place products and facilities in specific locations on the map.
 The information used to define products and facilities accurately reflects the real world.
 Vehicles and routes can also be carefully placed on the map, and the information used to define them is realistic as well.

-Because people can accurately model real supply chains in SCM Globe, they can be confident that the patterns they see in the simulations, and the chunks of information they learn, are transferable to the real world.
+Accurate placement of entity icons (for products, facilities, vehicles, routes) creates a mathematically rigorous model of the supply chain, yet the supply chain designer does not have to interact directly with the mathematics.
+Because of the accuracy of the model, people can be confident that the results they see in the simulations, and the chunks of information they learn, are transferable for use in the real world.
 This capability makes SCM Globe similar to wargames.
 In each case the same techniques are used to teach real-world skills.

 Manual Games versus Video Games